Skip to Main Content

 Next Steps for Approved Loans

 All first-time borrowers must complete the Master Promissory Note (MPN) and Grad PLUS borrowers must also complete entrance counseling at studentaid.gov.
-If the Department of Education approves your loan, the Department of Education will notify Baylor and will send the loan funds to the school shortly before the semester/quarter begins.
+If the Department of Education approves your loan, the Department of Education will notify Bay Path University and will send the loan funds to the school shortly before the semester/quarter begins.
 The funds will first be applied to tuition, fees, room and board, and other school charges.
 If any loan funds remain, they will be disbursed based on your authorization on the application form.
 Grad PLUS Loans require the student be enrolled in at least half-time hours.

 Next Steps for Denied Grad PLUS Borrowers